ApprenticeAI/frapy/docs/topics/selectors.rst

 Other XPath extensions
 ----------------------

-Scrapy selectors also provide a sorely missed XPath extension function ``has-class`` that returns ``True`` for nodes that have all of the specified HTML classes.
+Frapy selectors also provide a sorely missed XPath extension function ``has-class`` that returns ``True`` for nodes that have all of the specified HTML classes.